brdara/java-cloud-filesystem-provider/README.md

 The integration tests can be run against

 # Compatibility
-- JDK 1.8 (there is some lambda code in there)
+- JDK 1.8 (there is some lambda code in there), JDK 11
-- Deployed and tested with JClouds 1.9.2
+- Deployed and tested with JClouds 2.2.0

 # Known Limitations
-- ACL can only be set in AWS using the CloudFilePermission set to an instance of org.jclouds.s3.domain.AccessControlList
+- ACL can only be set in AWS using the CloudPermissionFileAttribute set to an instance of org.jclouds.s3.domain.AccessControlList
 - CloudFileChannel.map method does not obey SYNC/DSYNC